 A ‘Mortgage In Principle’ is a conditional offer made by a mortgage lender which tells you how much money they are likely to offer and the interest rate you’ll pay.

-It’s in your best interest to acquire a mortgage in principal at the earliest opportunity as it’s usually required by the selling agent before being able to put forward an offer on a property.
+It’s in your best interest to acquire a mortgage in principle at the earliest opportunity as it’s usually required by the selling agent before being able to put forward an offer on a property.

 Once you have worked out how much you can afford the next stage is to start searching for a property.